giorgosskl08/architecture-project/Report.md

       * TimingSimpleCPU:

     >This version of SimpleCPU uses timing memory accesses.
 Timing accesses are the most detailed access but they lack in speed (delay).
 With the sending of a request function at some time, a response function or a number of functions are scheduled at some time in the future to be executed.
 It derives from BaseSimpleCPU and and implements the same set of functions as the aforementioned model, AtomicSimpleCPU.
-It is responsible for the handling of the response from the memory to the accesses sent out.
+It is responsible for handling the response from memory to the accesses sent out.
 If the response is a NACK the procedure gets repeated.
-It, finally, defines the port that is used to hook up to memory, and connects the CPU to the cache.
+It, finally, defines the port that is used to hook up to memory and connects the CPU to the cache.

     ii.
 Minor CPU:
-    >This in-order processor model has a standar pipeline, but its data structures and execute behaviour are configurable.
-It provides a framework to match the model with a similar processor on a micro-architectural level which has strict in-order execution behaviour and visualises the position of an instruction in the pipeline using the MinorTrace/minorview.py format/too.
+    >This in-order processor model has a standard pipeline, but its data structures and execute behavior are configurable.
+It provides a framework to match the model with a similar processor on a micro-architectural level which has strict in-order execution behavior and visualizes the position of an instruction in the pipeline using the MinorTrace/minorview.py format/too.

    a.
 Commands for the `fibonacci.c` file: